-The Mint did not disengage with any supplier of precious metals in 2023 due to non-conformance.
-Recommendations for improvement to due diligence processes were implemented for a supplier in 2023 as a result of a site visit completed in 2023.
+The Mint did not disengage with any supplier of precious metals in 2024 due to non-conformance.
+The one supplier previously mentioned who was suspended is no longer operating and as such no remediation plan was implemented.

 Where the Mint has identified a risk, and where the Mint deems that treatment measures would sufficiently mitigate the identified risk, appropriate risk mitigation strategies are implemented.
 Mitigation strategies may include (but are not limited to):